hed-standard/hed-javascript/README.md

 1. **Tag-level validation** checks that tags are in the schema and have correct units and value type.
 2. **String-level validation** performs additional checks for correctness.
-   Depending on implementation tag-level and string-level validation may occur at the same time.
+   In this implementation, tag-level and string-level validation occur at the same time.
 3. **Event-level validation** checks that the entire assembled HED annotation for an event is valid.
    This includes checks for required tags, duplicate tags, top-level tags, top-level tag groups, and unique tags.
 This usually implies the existence of an events file and an accompanying JSON sidecar